-General Scho ool Details:

-School Our Lady of Perpetual Succour Primary School

-Name:

-School www.olpsprimary.co.uk

-website

-address:

-Type of school: Mainstream Catholic Voluntary Aided Primary School ages 4 -11

-Description of school: The school is a smaller than average primary school.
-The proportion of pupils known to be eligible for free school meals is slightly lower than the national average.
-The percentage of pupils with special educational needs and/or disabilities is below the national average and, the percentage of children on educational health care plans (EHCP) is also slightly lower than the national average.
+General School Details: School Name: Our Lady of Perpetual Succour Primary School School website address: www.olpsprimary.co.uk Type of school: Mainstream Catholic Voluntary Aided Primary School ages 4 -11 Description of school: The school is a smaller than average primary school.
+It is a one form entry school and is all on one level.
+The proportion of pupils known to be eligible for free school meals is broadly in line with the national average.
+The percentage of pupils with special educational needs and/or disabilities is below the national average and, the percentage of children on educational health care plans (EHCP) is the same as the national average.
 We welcome open dialogue with parents/carers.
 If there are any concerns, please discuss with the class teacher in the first instance then with the SENDCO (Mrs Heston) or Head Teacher.
 Parents/carers concerns will be investigated, and they will be involved at all stages.
 If parents/carers have concerns about their child's language, motor skills or emotional health, school can refer to a health professional.
 Does our school have resource base?
-Yes or No If Yes please provide a No

-brief

-description.

-Number on 202

-roll: 100/

-% of 10%

-children at

-the school

-with SEND: Santambar 2010

-Date of last September 2019

-Ofsted: Section 48 - November 2018

-Awards that Healthy Schools, Five Ways to Well Being, Active Kids Silver, Eco School

-the school Bronze, Reading Quality Mark Silver accreditation, PE Games Gold Award,

-holds: Money Sense Accreditation, Primary Science Quality Mark.
+Yes or No No If Yes please provide a brief description.
+Number on roll: 191 % of children at the school with SEND: 10.5% Date of last Ofsted: September 2019 Section 48 - November 2018 RE Inspection - April 2024 Awards that the school holds: Healthy Schools, Five Ways to Well Being, Active Kids Silver, Eco School Bronze, Reading Quality Mark Silver accreditation, PE Games Gold Award, Money Sense Accreditation, Primary Science Quality Mark.
+Accessibility information about the school: The school is on one floor: 2 school offices, Head teacher's office, staff room, 1 meeting room, school hall, 7 classrooms, 1 ICT suite, 4x boy's toilets, 4x girl's toilets, 2 staff toilets, library, ELSA room, resource/ intervention room, small sensory room, school kitchen off the main hall.
+The entrance to the